blashin888/conditions-for-non-fragility/draft.md

 Trust is unevenly distributed
 Responsibility is often diffused or avoided

-Failure is not an exception.
+Failure does not appear to be an exception.
-It is the default condition.
+In many observed cases, it functions as a default condition.

 Therefore, the goal is not to prevent failure, but to design conditions under which systems do not collapse when failure occurs.